Honored superintendent criticizes voucher program

 When taking into account inflation, the budget for public school personnel is almost $300 million behind the 2009-10 budget, according to Downs’ data.

 “The girls and boys attending Indiana’s public schools are currently educated utilizing a budget that is lagging by $450 million.
-Everybody’s district finances have been negatively impacted by the voucher program, regardless of the number of vouchers taken within that district,” Downs said Oct.
-29.
+Everybody’s district finances have been negatively impacted by the voucher program, regardless of the number of vouchers taken within that district,” Downs said.

 “There’s no fiscal oversight over money going to the voucher program.
 There’s no tracking of the money,” he added.